-The official octagon announcer for UFC events has introduced primetime names like Conor McGregor, Anderson Silva, Jon Jones, Randy Couture, Amanda Nunes and Ronda Rousey since UFC added his voice in 1996.
+The official octagon announcer for UFC events has introduced primetime names like UFC fighters Conor McGregor, Anderson Silva, Jon Jones, Khabib Nurmagomedov, Randy Couture, Amanda Nunes and Ronda Rousey since UFC added his voice in 1996.
 No one can hype up a fight quite like the man with the last name Buffer.

-Of course, Bruce Buffer is one-half of ring announcer royalty.
-His half brother, Michael Buffer, is far more established for his career in the boxing and wrestling scene.
-If it wasn’t for a wild story that brought the two together, they may have never dominated their respective sports the way they have.
+Bruce Buffer is one-half of ring announcer royalty.
+His half-brother, Michael Buffer, is far more established for his career in the boxing and professional wrestling scene.
+If it wasn't for a wild story that brought the two together, they may have never dominated their respective sports the way they have.

 Bruce travels the world to introduce the biggest MMA fights on the planet, and he makes very good money doing it.
 The UFC announcer doesn't just speak words.
 He bellows them through fans' bones, preparing them for what could be a five-round bloodbath or a 10-second knockout.